 Geophysical Institute Website

-There are a number of real time gps phone apps and websites that will help you predict the aurora and I think we used a combination of all of them!
-Here were some of our favorites.
+There are a number of real-time GPS phone apps and websites that will help you predict the aurora and I think we used a combination of all of them!
+Here are some of our favorites.

 Aurora Borealis Tracker